-With Vogue, we knew we were designing for merchants who want to show their products in detail, emphasize the visual components of their brand, and provide an immersive and memorable experience for their customers.
+With Vogue, our immersive Shopify theme for high-end products and curated collections, we knew we were designing for merchants who want to show their products in detail, emphasize the visual components of their brand, and provide a memorable experience for their customers.
 Maybe they have a brick-and-mortar store built around a curated aesthetic—and maybe, just maybe, they’re looking to transition that experience online.

 One of the merchants we were designing for turned out to be Marla Ebell, owner of Victoria’s HOLD General and purveyor of beautiful, understated, ethically sourced home goods.
 Since opening HOLD in January 2016, Marla has created a beautiful store and coveted brand around one guiding principle: details matter.

 But creating an online experience that mirrored the thoughtful, timeless and meticulously designed atmosphere of her physical store wasn’t easy.
 “It was like trying to fit a square peg in a round hole,” Marla told us.
 “All the designs were too plain or too gaudy or too trendy or too generic.
 Nothing felt right.”